 While managing a China fund & program for a philanthropy advisory group, Sylvia also worked as a journalist and filmmaker.
 Besides producing media to raise awareness of international development issues and affairs, one of her strengths is in bringing together various stakeholders– such as NGOs, government, academics, the private sector, and philanthropists– to work towards strategic, social transformation in cities and countries.

-She is a connector and has a vast Asia and global network: Sylvia has 8+ years of working and networking in Beijing and throughout China and the Asia Pacific region.
+She is a persuasive communicator and connector and has a vast Asia and global network: Sylvia has 8+ years of working and networking in Beijing and throughout China and the Asia Pacific region.
 She’s been based in China and Hong Kong since 2004.

 Sylvia’s work in pioneering and managing the funding of humanitarian programs in China, North Korea, S.E.
 Asia and parts of Africa and Eastern Europe has given her a keen insight into anti-trafficking work, poverty alleviation among migrants and orphans, HIV/AIDS awareness & care for the affected, and North Korea aid.